Would you like me to direct your next production or dramaturg your play?

 My mahi as director & dramaturg

-Dione Joseph began directing in 2006 with W.B Yeat’s ‘Land of Heart's Desire’.
-She chose the play because it’s ghoulish mixture of faeries and lovers, twilight hours and changelings appealed to her sense of bending our expectations of reality.
-The play premiered in Palmerston North while she was completing her undergrad in English and Theatre at Massey University and was the start of a life-long love affair with shaping and sculpting work, differently.
+I began directing in 2006 with one of W.B Yeat’s lesser known works: 'Land of Heart's Desire’.
+I chose the play because its ghoulish mixture of faeries and lovers, twilight hours, and changelings appealed to my sense of bending our expectations of reality.
+The play premiered in Palmerston North while I was completing my undergrad in English and Media at Massey University and was the start of my life-long love affair with shaping and sculpting work, differently.

 The next stage of the journey took me on a student exchange to UCLA (University of California Los Angeles), where I completed a semester of study in the School of Theatre and Film.
 In addition, I was invited to direct Neil Simon's 'Fools’ as part of a local university theatre company and had the opportunity to immerse myself in the world of theatre in LA.
 Soon after returning home, I found myself having itchy feet and after a quick stint producing the Manawatu Festival of New Art (2008) I headed across the ditch to complete my honours degree in theatre at the University of Melbourne.

 It was then that my career as director began to crystallise.
 I took on my first Assistant Directing job on Wole Soyinka's "Death" and "The King's Horseman" with BooBook Theatre and this led to over 30 productions over the next five years in Australia.